ephread/Instructions/README.md

 Additionally, you can also provide use `window(over: UIViewController)`, which is a convenience static method equivalent to calling `.newWindow(over: UIViewController, at: UIWindowLevelNormal + 1)`.

 > **Warning**
-> Setting the window level to anything above `UIWindowLevelStatusBar` is neither supported on iOS 13 nor when using a blur effect on the overlay
+> Setting the window level to anything above `UIWindowLevelStatusBar` is not supported on iOS 13+ or when adding a blur effect on the overlay.

+When the coach marks are displayed in a `. newWindow` context, the custom window is exposed by `CoachMarkController` through the `rootWindow` property.

 #### Customizing how the coach mark will show
 You can customise the following properties: